|Department||MDH Family Health & Chronic Disease Services|

 Main Purpose of Job

-Education: A Master’s degree in the field of Public Health from an accredited college or university with a minimum of three graduate courses in Epidemiology and one graduate course in Biostatistics.
-A copy of your graduate transcripts must accompany your application.
-Transcripts may be unofficial.
+Education: A Master’s degree in the field of Public Health from an accredited college or university, with a minimum of three graduate courses in Epidemiology and one graduate course in Biostatistics.
+A copy of your graduate transcripts (official or unofficial) must accompany your application.

-Experience: Three years of experience as an epidemiologist subsequent to receipt of the Master’s degree.
+Experience: Two years of experience in designing and conducting epidemiological studies and investigations for disease surveillance as an Epidemiologist, subsequent to receipt of the Master’s degree.

-2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Health Care Science classifications or Clinical Lab, Medical Scientists, or Bio Medical Lab Officer specialty codes in the health research field of work on a year-for-year basis for the required experience and education.
+Note: Candidates may substitute U.S. Armed Forces military service experience as a Commissioned Officer in Health Care Science classifications or Clinical Lab, Medical Scientists or Bio Medical Lab Officer specialty codes in the health research field of work, on a year-for-year basis, for the required experience and education.

 DESIRED OR PREFERRED QUALIFICATIONS